On the frozen wastes of Kastria…

 Sue: Yeah.
-She’s having a really bad time.
-Poor thing.
+She’s having a bad time, the poor thing.

-Watson has the opposite reaction and he tries to gun her down in a corridor.
+Watson has the opposite reaction and tries to kill her.

-Sue: Two nukes didn’t kill her so I’ll try these bullets instead.
+Sue: Two nukes didn’t kill her… I know!
+I’ll try these bullets instead!
 You idiot.

 Me: Do you still want to help her?

 Sue: He just shot her six times.
 I’d be pissed off if I were her.
-And she didn’t kill him.
-Chill.
+And she didn’t kill him, so chill, Neil.

-The Doctor, Sarah and Eldrad leave Watson to deal with the metaphorical fallout.
+Watson is left to deal with the metaphorical fallout.

 Sue: Somebody should take that gun off him before he shoots himself in the head.
-His wife might get her cruise after all.
+His wife could still get that luxury cruise, after all.

 Sue: Finally.
-That scene at the beginning might make sense now.
+The scene at the beginning might make sense now.

-The episode concludes with Eldrad setting off a lethal booby trap that spears through her chest.
-It’s one of those rare occasions where a cliffhanger makes Sue gasp.
+When Eldrad sets off a booby trap, she’s speared through the chest.
+It’s one of those rare occasions where a cliffhanger actually made Sue gasp.

 Sue: Bloody hell, I didn’t see that coming.
 I told you she was the goodie.
 You wouldn’t have a cliffhanger where the villain was in danger, would you?
-That would be silly.top
+That would be silly.

-What really annoys her is the way the Doctor and Sarah will take time out to spout exposition at each other or admire the Kastrian scenery (which Sue hates), even though they should be rushing to save Eldrad’s life.
+What’s annoying Sue is the way in which the Doctor and Sarah take time out to spout exposition at each other, or admire the Kastrian scenery (which Sue hates), even though they should be rushing to save Eldrad’s life.
 After all, Eldrad must live.